-THIS COURSE IS CURRENTLY CLOSED FOR ENROLMENT
+THIS COURSE IS OPEN FOR ENROLMENT ON THE NEW PAGE

 Truly the first of its kind: over 60 hours of video recordings,